AbsaOSS/living-doc-generator/VISION.md

 ## Regimes and Their Usage

 Outlined below are the various regimes, their intended purposes, and the specific inputs and outputs associated with each.
+- Term **regime**: a User configurable set of features that can be enabled or disabled.
+Each regime controls the generation of a specific type of documentation.

 ### DocumentedUserStories